Norbiros/LabAdventure/README.md

-# GeekCompetition Project (we don't have name lol)
+# LabAdventure

-Awesome Godot game about chemistry!
+Awesome Godot game about chemistry for competition!